 Finally, never underestimate the power of social influence.

-It is a lot stronger than you think.
+It is a lot stronger and more insidious than you think.

 This is where most people seem to falter.

 We want to be rich, so we ask our best friend (who is always broke), our parents (who scrimp and save and don’t seem to be enjoying life), our sibling (who is always borrowing money), our cousin (who never seems to be able to keep a job), etc…